The gunman who killed 11 people in a Pittsburgh synagogue is found eligible for the death penalty

 The sentencing now shifts to a more emotional stage, with jurors expected to hear about the pain and trauma Bowers inflicted on worshippers in the heart of Pittsburgh’s Jewish community.

-The prosecution will also present evidence about other aggravating factors — including that the victims were elderly and Bowers’ rampage was motivated by religious hatred — while the defense will present mitigating factors that might persuade jurors to spare his life.
+The prosecution will also present evidence about other aggravating factors — including that Bowers’ rampage was motivated by religious hatred — while the defense will present mitigating factors that might persuade jurors to spare his life.
 The defense case could include pleas from his relatives.

 To put him on death row, jurors will have to agree unanimously that the aggravating factors outweigh the mitigating ones.